wagerfield/onno/packages/onno-app/readme.md

 - Zero dependencies
 - First class support for themes and design tokens
 - Compatible with most CSS in JS libraries including [styled-components][styled-components] and [emotion][emotion]
-- Written in TypeScript with comprehensive type definitions and interfaces
+- Written in [TypeScript][typescript] with comprehensive type definitions and interfaces
 - Rigorously tested with [100% code coverage][codecov]

 ## Usage